 - Examine under high power for the presence or absence of germ tubes.

-A germ line emerges from the yeast cell as a small lateral branch, which has no constriction (septum) where it reaches the yeast cell.
-Pseudohyphae or budding cells form a constriction where the lateral extension reaches the yeast cell.
-Before calling the isolate positive a minimum of 5 germ tubes should be observed.
+A germ line originates from the yeast cell as a tiny lateral branch with no constriction (septum) near the yeast cell.
+Pseudohyphae or budding cells develop a constriction where the lateral extension meets the yeast cell.
+A minimum of 5 germ tubes should be examined before declaring the isolate positive.

-True germ tubes at their bases lack constriction, where they attach to the mother cell.
-If there is a constriction at the base of a germ tunnel, so the yeast is not a animal.
-Such constricted germ tubes, called pseudo–germ tubes, are more characteristic of C. tropicalis.
-C. dubliniensis is differentiated from C. albicans by its inability to grow at 42°C
+True germ tubes lack constriction at their bases, where they adhere to the mother cell.
+If there is a constriction at the base of a germ tunnel, the yeast is other than candida.
+Such constricted germ tubes, known as pseudo-germ tubes, are more common in C. tropicalis.
+The inability of C. dubliniensis to grow at 42°C distinguishes it from C. albicans.

 - Linne & Ringsurd Clinical Laboratory Sience 6th Edition